 Graduate Student Applications: Graduate students are eligible to apply for 3-m observing.
 Each proposal must be accompanied by a letter from the faculty sponsor stating the student is qualified to carry out the project.

 Graduate student observing projects requiring a large number of nights or nights spread over several semesters must be thesis related, and the first proposal must be accompanied by a letter of support from the student's thesis adviser.

 Policies for Shane remote observing are posted here: http://www.ucolick.org/lickobs/shaneremote.html.

 Instruments available are:

 Hamilton Spectrograph - High resolution optical eschelle spectrometer.

 Adaptive Optics - Natural and Laser guide star adaptive optics system.

-Feeds the IRCAL near IR camera and spectrograph.
+Feeds ShARCS, the near IR camera and spectrograph.